 Louis McCalla - Parent Governor

-Link Governor for E-Safety and co-link governor on Equality
+Link Governor E-Safety / Equality / Sports

 I hold a BSc Honours Degree in Applied Computing and several other professional/academic qualifications in IT.
 I have various interests and hobbies which include sport, health & wellbeing, travelling and technology.

 I live in the Old Town area of Swindon with my wife and three children.
 Our two daughters attended Lawn Primary school and are now at senior school while my son is still at Lawn.
 My wife works in Lawn Primary as Mid-Day supervisor and I work at Intel as Sales director for Education, Healthcare and High performance computing in Northern Europe.
 Through my work I have the opportunity to see how education is being approached in different schools and countries and I am keen to share those learnings with my colleagues at Lawn.
 I am also Councillor at Digitech Studio school in Bristol.